mvcss/library/README.md

 ## Documentation

-The documentation, for modules/components that require more full documentation, is included in `/docs`.
+The documentation, for anything that requires more full documentation than the source file, is included in `/docs`.